mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

     cd .\python\transparency-engine\
     poetry build
 ```
-You should see the following out to the terminal:
+You should see the following in output in PowerShell:

 ``` powershell
     Building transparency-engine (0.1.0)